ShiningVenus/CozyCritters/README.md

 **But honestly?** V1 is already a complete, useful app.
 You don't need to wait for "more features" to start taking better care of your emotional wellbeing.

+## 🏢 For Autism & Neurodivergent Support Organizations

+**Are you a nonprofit, support group, or organization serving the autistic/ND community?**

+Cozy Critter v1.0.0 is **completely free and open source** - perfect for your community programs.

+### 🎯 **Why Your Community Will Love This**
+- **Privacy-first design** - No data concerns for vulnerable individuals
+- **No accounts required** - Removes barriers and privacy worries
+- **Actually accessible** - Built with real ND input, not compliance checkboxes
+- **Works offline** - Great for individuals with limited internet access
+- **Trauma-informed** - No forced positivity or invalidating messaging

+### 💡 **How Organizations Can Use Cozy Critter**
+- **Therapy support** - Clients can track moods between sessions privately
+- **Workshop tool** - Demonstrate self-advocacy and emotional awareness
+- **Community programs** - Share as a resource without data collection concerns
+- **Staff wellbeing** - Even your ND staff and volunteers can benefit!
+- **Educational settings** - Help students develop emotional vocabulary safely

+### 🆓 **Completely Free to Use**
+- **No licensing fees** - Ever
+- **No user limits** - Share with your entire community
+- **No premium features** - Everything works for everyone
+- **Host it yourself** - Full control over deployment and data
+- **White-label friendly** - Customize for your organization's needs

+### 🤝 **Want to Collaborate?**
+We'd love to hear how your organization uses Cozy Critter or how we can make it even better for your community.
+Reach out for:
+- Custom deployment assistance
+- Training materials for staff
+- Feedback on features that would help your programs
+- Collaboration on accessibility improvements

+*Your community's wellbeing matters.
+Let's make emotional self-care accessible together.*

 ## 💚 Questions or want to contribute?

 Open an issue or reach out.
 Friendly contributions and suggestions are always welcome!